TransnetBW, TenneT to build Germany's longest power line

 The country's utilities are hit by plunging wholesale power prices and a boom in solar and wind energy capacity, taking priority when being fed into the grid and reducing the hours conventional power plants can run.

-The direct current extra high-voltage line will transport wind power from the northern state of Schleswig-Holstein into the high-consumption areas of southern states Bavaria and Baden-Wuerttemberg, home to German blue chips such as BMW BWMG.DE, Siemens (SIEGn.DE), Daimler (DAIGn.DE) and SAP (SAPG.DE).
+The direct current extra high-voltage line will transport wind power from the northern state of Schleswig-Holstein into the high-consumption areas of southern states Bavaria and Baden-Wuerttemberg, home to German blue chips such as BMW , Siemens, Daimler and SAP .

 Planned as a joint venture, SUED.LINK consists of two north-south connections, the German unit of Dutch state-owned grid operator TenneT and TransnetBW said in a joint statement.